๐ฒ North Carolina Eviction Notice Laws

 Verify Notice Requirements (If Applicable)

 If your lease requires a demand for rent or other notice, confirm the notice period has fully expired before filing.
-If no notice is required by the lease, you can file immediately after the lease is breached or the holdover begins.
+If no notice is required by the lease, you can file immediately after breach or holdover begins.

 File Complaint for Summary Ejectment